iamsomraj/React-Acko-Weather-App/README.md

 **Answer:** There are only 3 free API options available on Open Weather Map API for Current & Forecast weather data collection.
 They are the following:
 - Current Weather Data
 - One Call API
-- 5 Day / 3 Hour Forecast
-Only, `5 Day / 3 Hour Forecast` fulfilled the assignment requirment.
+- 5 Day / 3 Hour Forecast `( only this fulfilled the assignment requirment )`